What is the R2L® NextGen Program?

 - Related by marriage – includes son-in-law, daughter-in-law, mother-in-law, father-in-law, brother-in-law, sister-in-law

 - Extended family, either natural or by marriage – includes nieces, nephews, uncles, aunts, and first cousin

 When is it?

-*There will be participants from California, Chicago, Puerto Rico, South Florida and Texas during both programs; applicants have the option of stating their preferred week in the application process.
+During all three sessions, there will be participants from across the US in all sessions of the R2L NextGen Program; applicants have the option of stating their preferred week in the application process.

 Can I choose which week I attend?

-Students from a city that will have participants in both weeks may note their preferred week in their application.
-However, please note that if you list in your application that you have no preference, you will be assigned to a week by CHCI and changes cannot be made.
+Please note that if you list in your application that you have no preference, you will be assigned to a week by CHCI and, once assigned to a week by CHCI and changes cannot be made.

 How much does it cost?